AI Climate Justice Lab

 Wampum.Codes Value-Based Dependencies in Software + AI Development workshops with PIT Alumni Network

-Curation of Talk to Me About Water with a cohort of indigenous technologists creating experiences for DWeb Camp 2022 and Unfinished Live 2022
+Curation of Talk to Me About Water with a cohort of Indigenous technologists creating experiences for DWeb Camp 2022 and Unfinished Live 2022

 Our 2022 Decentralized Listening Series with Art Museums, Institutions, and Artists around what the cultural backend could be that would empower co-creation, sovereignty, support, community coalitions, and sustainability using decentralized technologies.